Staff Working Paper No. 761

 By Zoltan Jakab and Michael Kumhof

-In the loanable funds model that dominates the literature, banks are nonfinancial warehouses that receive physical commodity deposits from savers before lending the commodities to borrowers.
-In the financing model of this paper, banks are financial institutions whose loans create ledger-entry deposits that are essential in commodities exchange among nonbanks.
-This model predicts larger and faster changes in bank lending and greater real effects of financial shocks.
+In the loanable funds model, banks are modelled as resource-trading intermediaries that receive deposits of physical savings from savers before lending them to borrowers.
+In the financing model, banks are modelled as financial intermediaries whose loans are funded by ex-nihilo creation of deposits that facilitate physical trading among non-banks.
+The financing model predicts larger and faster changes in bank lending and greater real effects of financial shocks.
 Aggregate bank balance sheets exhibit very high volatility, as predicted by financing models.
-Alternative explanations of volatility in physical savings, net securities purchases or asset valuations have very little support in the data.
+Alternative explanations of volatility in physical savings, net securities purchases or asset valuations have almost no support in the data.